47degrees/sbt-microsites/README.md

 ## Publish the microsite

-Before publishing you should accomplish a couple of requirements:
+Before publishing, a couple of requirements should be satisfied:

 1. Initializing the gh-pages branch, you can follow the instructions defined in the [sbt-ghpages](https://goo.gl/G0Ffv0) repository
 2. Define `micrositeGithubOwner` and `micrositeGithubRepo` settings, you can see more details about them later on in this document